failsafe-go/failsafe-go.dev/rate-limiter.md

 1. TOC
 {:toc}

-[Rate limiters][RateLimiter] allow you to control the rate of executions as a way of preventing system overload.
-Failsafe-go provides two types of rate limiting: *smooth* and *bursty*, which are discussed below.
+[Rate limiters][RateLimiter] can limit the rate of executions as a way of preventing system overload.
+Failsafe-go supports two types of rate limiters: *smooth* and *bursty*. *Smooth* rate limiters permit a max number of executions per time period, using a leaky bucket approach to spread out executions at an even rate. *Bursty* rate limiters use a fixed window approach to permit a max number of executions for individual time periods, permitting bursts of executions in each time period.

 ## How It Works